rackerlabs/technical-blog/_posts/2015-08-19-containers-in-openstack-ecosystem.md

 ---
 layout: post
-title: "Containers in the OpenStack Ecosystem"
+title: Containers in the OpenStack Ecosystem
-date: 2015-08-19 12:26
+date: '2015-08-19 12:26'
 comments: true
 author: Mike Metral
 published: true
 categories:
   - public-cloud
   - cloud-servers
   - OpenStack
   - Docker
-- containers
-- CoreOS
-- Kubernetes
-bio:
- Mike Metral is a Product Architect at Rackspace in the Private Cloud R&D organization currently operating as a subject-matter expert in the field of containers.
- You can follow Mike on Twitter @mikemetral and Github as metral.
+bio: 'Mike Metral is a Product Architect at Rackspace in the Private Cloud R&D organization currently operating as a subject-matter expert in the field of containers.
+You can follow Mike on Twitter @mikemetral and Github as metral.'
 ---

 Container technology is evolving at a very rapid pace.
 The purpose of the